How to Save on Home Heating Costs as Natural Gas Increases

-A natural gas furnace is the most cost-effective way to heat your home, particularly if you live in a cold climate.
-However, Reuters reports the price of natural gas is expected to rise dramatically during the winter heating season.
-Find out why the price of natural gas is getting more expensive and how to save on gas heating bills this year.
+A natural gas furnace is the most cost-effective way to heat your home, especially if you live in a cold climate.
+However, Reuters says the cost of natural gas is expected to rise dramatically during the winter heating season.
+Learn why the price of natural gas is getting more expensive and how to save on gas heating bills this year.

 Why Is Natural Gas Getting More Expensive?

-How More Expensive Natural Gas Prices Will Affect You
+How Higher Natural Gas Prices Will Affect You

-Higher natural gas prices will affect you as you switch on your heating system and receive utility bills.
-Here's about how much it will affect the average household during the six-month winter heating season, as compared to last year.
+Higher natural gas prices will impact you as you turn on your heating system and get utility bills.
+Here’s about how much it will impact the average household during the six-month winter heating season, as compared to 2020.

 - Average heating bill for 2020 season: $573, or about $95.50 monthly.